Khao San Road: The Backpacker Street in Bangkok

-Every good backpacker trip through Thailand starts right here: Khao San Road is the gateway for everyone who wants to explore Thailand or even the whole of Southeast Asia with a backpack.
+Every good backpacking trip through Thailand starts right here: Khao San Road is the gateway for anyone who wants to explore Thailand or the whole of Southeast Asia with a backpack.
 In this article, I’ll show you what the myth of Khao San Road is all about and give you a few insider tips if you want to experience more than morning hangovers from all-nighters and grilled scorpions on the side of the road.

 Where is Khao San Road located?

 Khao San Road is located in the Banglamphu district of Bangkok, the capital of Thailand.
-A real city center is hard to spot in the mega-metropolis of Bangkok, but nevertheless Khao San Road is centrally located and close to popular sights such as the Grand Palace with the famous temple Wat Phra Kaeo, the temple Wat Pho or the lesser known temple Wat Suthat.
+Although it is difficult to identify a real city center in the megacity of Bangkok, Khao San Road is relatively central and close to popular sights such as the Grand Palace with the famous Wat Phra Kaeo temple, the Wat Pho temple and the lesser-known Wat Suthat temple.

 By the way, another beautiful temple in Bangkok is Wat Traimit with its Golden Buddha!